-- Submission by an Authorized Organizational Representative (AOR) is not required when submitting Letters of Intent. - A Minimum of 0 and Maximum of 4 Other Senior Project Personnel are permitted - Submission of multiple Letters of Intent is not permitted
+• Submission by an Authorized Organizational Representative (AOR) is required when submitting Letters of Intent.

+• Submission of multiple Letters of Intent is not permitted

-Full Proposal Preparation Instructions: Proposers may opt to submit proposals in response to this Program Solicitation via Grants.gov or via the NSF FastLane system.
+Full Proposal Preparation Instructions: Proposers may opt to submit proposals in response to this Program Solicitation via FastLane or Grants.gov.